madhug1507/CucumberTestProject/README.md

 ![image](https://user-images.githubusercontent.com/13721528/40539868-0307fb06-600e-11e8-8acf-bbf9e52b60f4.png)

-#Extent Report - I explicitly failed one case
+# Extent Report - I explicitly failed one case - Screenshots can also be added, will implement if would like see that feature as well
 ![image](https://user-images.githubusercontent.com/13721528/40540253-5e123c2c-600f-11e8-93b7-8301d1d2f3e7.png)